 Do I need a medical card to buy marijuana (weed) in Maine?

 Yes.
-If you are currently using medical cannabis, you must possess a medical card certifying a need for a qualifying condition.
+If you are currently using medical cannabis, you must possess a medical card certifying a need for a condition.
 A medical card can be obtained through the recommendation of a physician.
 The Wellness Connection offers convenient medical card certification on site.

 Patients can purchase marijuana from registered marijuana dispensaries, a registered caregiver, or grow their own.